4 Best Tennis Racquets for Control (2022)

 Babolat Pure Strike 98 18×20 offers more control and feel than the Pure Drive and Pure Aero, and it perfectly fits in between the Pure Drive and Pure Aero.

 This racquet is the choice of ATP player Dominic Theim.
-Pure Strike 98 18×20 is the third generation of the Babolat Pure Strike Series.
+Babolat Pure Strike 98 18×20 is the third generation of the Babolat Pure Strike Series.

 The Pure Strike 3rd Generation series was launched in August 2019.
 This racquet was previously known as the Project One Seven.

-The updated Pure Strike 98 3rd generation has a new vibrating dampening technology that enhances the muted response of the racquet and a slightly higher swingweight than the previous generation.
+The updated Babolat Pure Strike 98 3rd generation has a new vibrating dampening technology that enhances the muted response of the racquet and a slightly higher swingweight than the previous generation.

 The racquet frame has new C2 Pure Feel, a material technology that combines cortex with a uniquely flexible viscoelastic rubber at the 3/9 o’clock position of the frame.
 Compared to the previous version, this racquet has slightly better pocketing as well.